MIRA MESA COMMUNITY PLAN UPDATE

 In order to inform the plan update process, the Planning Department has conducted extensive community outreach and engagement.
 This report summarizes the feedback that the Planning Department has received and represents the priorities of the broad cross-section of people that live, work, and visit Mira Mesa.

-Here is where you can find meeting agendas, reports, presentations, and other documents from the City of San Diego Planning Commission workshops and meetings.
+Here is where you can find meeting agendas, reports, presentations, and other documents from the plan update workshops and forum.

 Here is where you can find all economic studies that have been prepared as part of the plan update process.